emonmahdi/react-typescript-todo-app/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Use the concept of this project:

+### What is useRef and how to to use it with TypeScript

+useRef is a special hook in React that creates a reference to an element or value in your component.
+This reference can be used to access and manipulate the referenced element directly, without causing re-renders.

+You'll commonly use it to access DOM elements, manage focus, or store mutable values across component renders.